 In this stage, cognitive and functional ability starts to deteriorate more and more.
 The amount of care needed for the patient starts to become more apparent.
 This is when the family should start to consider options for different types of care.
 Whether that be taking on the caregiving responsibilities themselves, having a 24-hour care provider or a respite care service provider come in when needed.
 This is considered as the longest part of the journey with this horrible disease.
 Finding ways to make it more enjoyable can make a critical difference in the lives of all involved.
 This can include things like exercising, painting, or really any activities your loved one enjoys that you can do together.

 a.
 During this stage, those affected will require constant supervision and may require frequent professional care.

 b.
 Symptoms are lack of awareness of their surroundings, personality changes, and wandering.

 a.
 This is the final stage of Alzheimer’s disease, and those in this stage are nearing death.

 While the late stages of Alzheimer’s can be devastating, the focal point should still be to preserve the life and dignity of your loved one.
 While they may be in a state where they cannot recognize their surroundings, researchers say that many may still be there at their core.
-Spending time with your loved one nearing the end with this disease is important to them, as much as it is to you.
+Spending time with your loved one nearing the end of this disease is as important to them, as much as it is to you.
 There are still many things that can be done, aside from all the basic care that is needed.
-Music therapy has shown to have a huge impact on seniors with this disease who are in the middle or later stages.
+Music therapy has been shown to have a huge impact on seniors with this disease who are in the middle or later stages.
 Music creates somewhat of a workout for the brain, stimulating the motor center of the brain that responds directly to auditory rhythmic cues.
-This can create positive benefits for emotions and mental well-being of the patient.
+This can create positive benefits for the emotions and mental well-being of the patient.
 There are many other stimulating things you can do with your loved one.
-This can include brushing their hair, applying lotion with a nice scent to it, looking at photos and sitting outside on a nice day.
+This can include brushing their hair, applying lotion with a nice scent to it, looking at photos, and sitting outside on a nice day.